jp1507/jp1507.github.io/_posts/Study/Coding Test/2025-10-06-30DaysOfCode-Day18.md

 **Output Format**
 You are not responsible for printing any output to stdout.
-If your code is correctly written and $s$ is a palindrome, the locked stub code will print `The word, s, is a palindrome.`; otherwise, it will print `The word, racecar, is not a palindrome.`
+If your code is correctly written and $s$ is a palindrome, the locked stub code will print `The word, s, is a palindrome.`; otherwise, it will print `The word, s, is not a palindrome.`

 **Sample Input**
 ```text